THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 H. Transfers of Equipment, Location Changes, Moving and Storage Requests - (Interdepartmental)

 1. The department transferring equipment or reporting a location change, will complete Form IC-5, "Transfer of Equipment Form," including all necessary information and authorized signatures.
-Location changes within the same department requires only the Departmental Property Coordinator's signature.
+Location changes within the same department requires only the Departmental Materials Coordinator's signature.

 2. The department receiving the equipment will sign Form IC-5 acknowledging delivery of the item(s) and forward the completed IC-5 to Inventory Control.